What To Do If You Are Vaccinated & Exposed To COVID

 First, you can trust that you do have significant protection against the virus.
 (Yes, even against the highly contagious Delta variant.)
 In early tests, the Pfizer-BioNTech, Moderna, and Johnson & Johnson vaccines all proved to be highly effective at preventing symptomatic and asymptomatic disease, and even more effective at preventing death and hospitalization.
-This hasn't changed: Although some conservative pundits have argued otherwise, the Moderna and Pfizer vaccines are 95% protective against serious illness from the Delta variant.
-According to recent data from Los Angeles County, unvaccinated people are five times more likely than people who are fully vaccinated to contract COVID and 29 times more likely to be hospitalized.
+This hasn't changed: Although some conservative pundits in the U.S. have argued otherwise, the Moderna and Pfizer vaccines are 95% protective against serious illness from the Delta variant, with two doses of AstraZeneca reported to be 67% effective against the Delta variant.
+According to a July epidemiology report from the Public Health Agency of Canada, 84.7% of Canadians hospitalized with COVID were unvaccinated.
+Per the same report, fully vaccinated people are 69% less likely to be hospitalized and 49% less likely to die from COVID than unvaccinated people.

 Advertisement